- Flexibility 0%

 Warmth & fast drying

-The new MAGMA+ is from a new generation of thermal materials.
+The new MAGMA PLUS is from a new generation of thermal materials.
 Its fleece insulates and keeps you warm even during the worst winter days.

 MAGMA+ is found on all parts of MAGMA wetsuits, except the arms which require greater flexibility.

-Thanks to its quick-drying fleece and its internal structure that acts as a water-draining tunnel, MAGMA+ provides the best drying time on the market.
+Thanks to its quick-drying fleece and its internal structure that acts as a water-draining tunnel, MAGMA PLUS provides the best drying time on the market.

-The drying time between MAGMA+ and a conventional fleece is reduced by about 30%.
+The drying time between MAGMA PLUS and a conventional fleece is reduced by about 30%.

-Thanks to its structure and low density, MAGMA+ is about 10% lighter than a classic fleece.
+Thanks to its structure and low density, MAGMA PLUS is about 10% lighter than a classic fleece.
 As it dries quickly and absorbs very little water, MAGMA wetsuits are ultralight, even during use.

-Being in direct contact with the skin, the inside jersey is a key part of the wetsuit.
-Our X10D fabric not only provides maximum stretch and lightness, but also a smooth, silky feeling on the skin.
-On MAGMA models, the X10D comes in recycled.
+Inside: Assembled with 100% recycled nylon, the inside jersey is a key part of the wetsuit, being in direct contact with the skin.
+Our Jersey fabric not only provides maximum stretch and lightness, but also a smooth, silky feeling on the skin.

 We have chosen to use a very light neoprene foam as we believe having less weight means improved comfort & endurance.
 It also features the best flex & insulation of the market, with the quilted touch you love in a Manera suit.